-13 Of The Best Valentine's Day Episodes From Your Favorite '90s Kid Shows
+The Best Valentine's Day TV Specials From The '90s

 Since I spent most of my childhood absolutely devoted to all the best kid shows that the '90s could offer, I am a hopeless romantic.
 Seriously, nearly everything I know about love I learned from those formative Valentine's Day specials of '90s kids shows, and you know what?
 They've served me well.
 I strongly believe that part of the reason for that is because the '90s were an absolute golden era of quality programming for children.

 These shows never pandered to or patronized their young audience, and as a result, some of the best Valentine's Day TV episodes from that era were so amazing because they dared to explore love as being more than just a disposable, gift-wrapped sentiment.
 Instead, these shows portrayed love in all of its beautiful, wonderful, tragic, frustrating, painful, and glorious forms.
 And damn, that was some powerful storytelling for a kid to drink in at such a young age.

 And by doing so, these Valentine's Day specials reminded kids that our feelings were normal, no matter what our parents or school teachers told us at the time.
 However we all felt about our crushes or those first loves that we nervously grabbed the hands of at recess, those feelings were all totally valid.
 And every one of these episodes explored and celebrated that notion to its fullest.